 - Select a location near the center of the water piping system.
 The water heater must be installed indoors and in a vertical position on a level surface.
-Do not install in bathrooms, bedrooms, or any occupied room normally kept closed. - Locate the water heater as close to the chimney or gas vent as practical.
+DO NOT install in bathrooms, bedrooms, or any occupied room normally kept closed. - Locate the water heater as close to the chimney or gas vent as practical.
 Consider the vent system piping and combustion air supply requirements when selecting the water heater location.
 The venting system must be able to run from the water heater to termination with minimal length and elbows. - Locate the water heater near the existing gas piping.
 If installing a new gas line, locate the water heater to minimize the pipe length and elbows.

-NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
+NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-latest edition.

 IMPORTANT: The water heater should be located in an area where leakage of the tank or connections will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
 Due to the normal corrosive action of the water, the tank will eventually leak after an extended period of time.
 Also any external plumbing leak, including those from improper installation, may cause early failure of the tank due to corrosion if not repaired.
 If the homeowner is uncomfortable with making the repair a qualified person should be contacted.
 A suitable metal drain pan should be installed under the water heater as shown below, to help protect the property from damage which may occur from condensate formation or leaks in the piping connections or tank.
 The pan must limit the water level to a maximum depth of 1-3/4" and be two inches wider than the heater and piped to an adequate drain.
 NOTE: The pan must not restrict combustion air flow.
-Locate the water heater near an adequate indoor drain.
-The discharge pipe must terminate a maximum of six inches above a floor drain or external to the building.
-In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building.
+Locate the water heater near a suitable indoor drain.
 Outside drains are subject to freezing temperatures which can obstruct the drain line.
 The piping should be at least 3/4" ID and pitched for proper drainage.
 Under no circumstances will the manufacturer or seller of this water heater be held liable for any water damage which is caused by your failure to follow these instructions.

 - The water heater should be located in an area not subject to freezing temperatures.
 Water heaters located in unconditioned spaces (i.e., attics, basements, etc.) may require insulation of the water piping and drain piping to protect against freezing.
 The drain and controls must be easily accessible for operation and service.
 Maintain proper clearances as specified on the data plate. - Do not locate the water heater near an air-moving device.
 The operation of air-moving devices such as exhaust fans, ventilation systems, clothes dryers, fireplaces, etc., can affect the proper operation of the water heater.
 Special attention must be given to conditions these devices may create.
-Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling. - If the water heater is located in an area that is subjected to lint, dirt, and oil, it may be necessary to periodically clean the flame-trap (see "External Inspection & Cleaning of the Flame-trap" section).
+Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling. - If the water heater is located in an area that is subjected to lint, dirt, and oil, it may be necessary to periodically clean the flame-trap (see "External Inspection & Cleaning of the Flame-trap," Page 22).